The Labia Puff: Not Even Our Vaginas Are Safe From Fillers – But There Are Serious Risks

 Advertisement

-“Women who are unhappy with the appearance of their genitalia should be informed about the significant variations in normal genitalia and how the appearance of the vulva can change throughout life," she added.
-But with intimate waxing now the norm and "perfect pussies" the most commonly spotted porn, it's easy to see why women these days pay more attention to the appearances of their genitals than they once did.
+"Women who are unhappy with the appearance of their genitalia should be informed about the significant variations in normal genitalia and how the appearance of the vulva can change throughout life," she added.
+But with intimate waxing now the norm and "perfect pussies" commonly spotted in porn, it's easy to see why women these days pay more attention to the appearance of their genitals than they once did.

 As regards the advertising of these procedures, the Advertising Standards Authority had this to say about the promotion of labia fillers.
 "Our stance will always be that advertisers should hold robust documentary evidence to back up their claims (so they do not mislead) and they should prepare their ads in a responsible way," a spokesperson explained.
 Given the aforementioned lack of peer-reviewed medical research on the safety and efficacy of labia fillers, this requirement is important.